 Dads who work to maintain close friendships have a healthier lifestyle, less stress and can cope better, which also positively impacts the quality of fathering and relationship with partner.

 What are some common challenges experienced by dads?

-Couple relationship challenges are common in the first 12 months of becoming a dad.
+Couple relationship challenges are common, especially in the first 12 months of becoming a dad.

 Change in sex life satisfaction, which can be associated with birth trauma, altered body image of women, differences in sexual desire, parenting tiredness and sharing of workloads.

-Financial stresses with increased costs with caring for child and change in employment of parents
+Financial stresses with increased costs with caring for child/ren and change in employment of parents.

-Major role changes, as around 3% of fathers are full time stay at home dads.
+Major role changes - around 3% of fathers are full time stay at home dads.

 Learning a new role and co-parenting takes time to learn and negotiate.